openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 - `openvino_arm_cpu_plugin` for [ARM CPU devices](../supported_plugins/ARM_CPU.md)

 Depending on what devices is used in the app, put the appropriate libraries to the distribution package.

-### Pluggable components

-The picture below demonstrates dependnecies between the OpenVINO Runtime core and pluggable libraries:

-![deployment_full]

-It

 #### Execution capabilities